sudheeshspai/Useless_poject-/README.md

 ### Project Description

 ### Made a funny maze game with Steve and Bed he wants to reach the bed.
 There are 10 levels after all the levels it will show wasted your time successfully  and  a dance of Steve at last with Rick-Roll sound effect.
-After every levels there would be a sound effect of mario's death and for non mincraft palyers I will explain what is the relationship between Steve and bed when it starts to get night steve wants to go to bed due to evils arise at night(he is [not like us](https://www.youtube.com/watch?v=H58vbez_m4E) he sleaps when he want to sleep) so he want to reach as soon as posible and go to bed bed.
+After every level there would be a sound effect of mario's death and for non mincraft players I will explain what is the relationship between Steve and bed when it starts to get night Steve wants to go to bed due to evils arising at night(he is [not like us](https://www.youtube.com/watch?v=H58vbez_m4E) he sleeps when he want to sleep) so he wants to reach as soon as possible and go to bed.
 ### The Solution (that nobody asked for)
 Making aware of how cheaply we waste our time.For other information expore the game ( ͡° ͜ʖ ͡°).